 If the timestep is more than one year long, growth is recalculated for each year of the timestep, increasing the height each time.
-Stochasticity and autocorrelation are also evaluated on a yearly basis.

 This behavior can be applied to seedlings, saplings, and adults of any species.
 Any tree species/type combination to which it is applied must also have a light behavior and a diameter growth behavior applied.